coder-mike/microvium-runtime-js/README.md

 Plain objects and arrays are passed **out** of Microvium **by reference** -- the wrapper library maintains a `Proxy` of the Microvium object, so that the host may mutate the Microvium object by interacting with the proxy.

-`Uint8Array` is passed out of Microvium not as a host `Uint8Array` but as a `MicroviumUint8Array` which has methods `slice` and `set` to read and write from it respectively.
+`Uint8Array` is passed out of Microvium not as a host `Uint8Array` but as a `MicroviumUint8Array` which has methods `slice` and `set` to read and write to it respectively.

-Functions and closures are be passed **out** of Microvium **by reference** and cannot be passed into Microvium at all.
-The VM may only access host functions that were acquired by `vmImport` prior to building the snapshot.
+Functions and closures are be passed **out** of Microvium **by reference**.
+Host functions cannot be passed into Microvium at all at runtime, but can be imported from the host at build-time using `vmImport` and then satisfied by the `importMap`.

 ## Memory usage